Skip to Content

 That passion for shaping the next generation of scholars is why she finds being a professor so rewarding.
 Tsuria, who describes her role as being both a mentor and a teacher, loves seeing students overcome challenges to achieve things they never imagined they could do.
 She also enjoys observing them as they discover their passions and find new ways of thinking through the course study.
 One of her favorite memories is when a student declared, "I have completely changed my view of the world!" in class while discussing Nietzsche's beliefs on subjectivity.

-The Strategic Communication program in particular is an ideal place to learn and grow, according to Tsuria.
+The Communication master's program in particular is an ideal place to learn and grow, according to Tsuria.
 While many other institutions focus only on academic thinking or professional development, she said the M.A. program ties theory to practice by offering a solid theoretical background and extensive career preparation.
 By the time they are ready to graduate, students will be exceptional communicators and critical thinkers with the skills necessary to thrive in life.

 Getting to that point is not easy, though.
 As Tsuria put it, the program requires students to invest their "time, tears and sweat" in their classes and projects.
 In the end, they will walk away with a thorough education they partially crafted through the choice of their thesis topic — but they will have put in the intensive effort to do so.